Alice in Wonderland (1985 film)

-Alice in Wonderland is a 1985 American two-part made-for-television adventure family fantasy musical film of Lewis Carroll's books Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871).
+Alice in Wonderland is a 1985 American two-part made-for-television adventure family fantasy musical film based on Lewis Carroll's classic books Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871).
 An Irwin Allen production, it used a huge all-star cast of notable actors and actresses.
 The title role was played by Natalie Gregory, who wore a blonde wig for this miniseries.
-Alice in Wonderland was first telecast December 9, 1985, (part one) and December 10, 1985 (part two), at 8:00pm EST on CBS.
+Alice in Wonderland was first broadcast on December 9, 1985 (part one), and December 10, 1985 (part two), at 8:00pm EST on CBS.

 It was filmed in Los Angeles at the MGM Studios (now known as Sony Pictures Studios) in Culver City over a 55-day period from March 12, 1985, to May 28 of that same year.
 Additional filming took place at Malibu Beach for the oysters scene, and establishing shots of Alice's house took place at the S. S. Hinds Estate, also in the Los Angeles area.